aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/09-update-cluster.md

 pcluster update hpclab-yourname -c my-cluster-config.ini
 ```

 Pay attention to the **old value** and **new value** fields.
 You will see a new instance type under new value field.
 The output will be similar to this.

+Type **Y** to accept and proceed with the update

 ![ParallelCluster Update](/images/hpc-aws-parallelcluster-workshop/pc-update.png)